jeffbryner/bsidesSeattle2025/README.md

 - Chat with your SOC, ticketing or other data stores to see what insights they may have without writing SQL/etc
 - vuln management

+### Slides
+The slides are available in reveal.js format at https://blog.jeffbryner.com/bsidesSeattle2025/slides.html

 #### Running the sample code
 Best to run the code in a virtual environment.
 I like using uv: